mattfoster/hackerific.net/content/post/restic/index.md

 I was thinking about DIY backups recently and found [restic](https://restic.net/), a modern backup program which seems pretty good.
-One interesting thing about it is that unlike borg -- which might be the market leader in this space currently --there aren't that many tools, suggesting you're expected to set it up yourself.
+One interesting thing about it is that unlike borg -- which might be the market leader in this space currently -- there aren't that many ready-made tools, suggesting you're expected to set it up yourself (and that maybe it's a fairly young project).
 Well, I did that on my Debian VPS, and here's what I ended up with.

-First off, I'm using Debian 12 and installed the latest available version, which was 0.14 (so a few releases behind as you'd expect from a stable distro):
+First off, I'm using Debian 12 and installed the latest available restic version, which was 0.14 (so a few releases behind as you'd expect from a stable distro):

 ```